insightfinder/InsightAgent/extrahop/README.md

 1. Pip3

 ###### Installation Steps:
-1. Download the event_push.tar.gz package
+1. Download the extrahop.tar.gz package
 1. Copy the agent package to the machine that will be running the agent
 1. Extract the package
 1. Navigate to the extracted location